richardeschloss/nuxt-router-ui/stories/en/VueD3/D3Modal.md

 | show | boolean | false |
 | hideFooter | boolean | false |
 | hideBackdrop | boolean | false |

+# Archive
+* nuxt-router-ui v1 used b-modal from Bootstrap-vue which made it easier to have clean dragging after lauching the modal in the modal.
+For v2, the design goal was to slim down the code needed for the modal, so now, the D3Modal will be used by D3RouterUI instead.
+* D3RouterUI will only show the routesUI or paramsUI modal one at a time, not both at the same time.
+This makes the design a bit easier (especially to maintain the dragging and have it work cleanly)